 Belz also writes fiction.
 His novella Here Boy! follows a working actor and barista whose senses become unnaturally sharp after a minor accident, drawing him into the private troubles of strangers and the quiet suffering people learn to hide.
 His fiction, like his nonfiction, stays close to ordinary lives and the moral weight of paying attention.

-Born in Baltimore and now based in Pennsylvania, Belz divides his time between writing and music.
+Born in Baltimore and now based in Pennsylvania, Belz divides his time between writing and work.
 He is drawn to stories about labor, perception, and the small decisions that quietly shape who people become.

 Copyright © 2026 Peter Belz - All Rights Reserved.